ickhov/queues-and-threads/REPORT.md

 ```c
 void uthread_yield(void)
 ```
-In this function, before continuing to perform operations, we set the *current TCB struct* pointer to point to the next available item from the queue and check if it is NULL to determine if there are avaiable threads to run.
+In this function, before continuing to perform operations, we save the previous thread and then set the *current TCB struct* pointer to point to the next available thread from the queue and check if it is NULL to determine if there are avaiable threads to run.
 If the previous thread's status isn't set to *exited*, we set its status to *ready to run* and put it into the queue of threads to be run later if it is not *blocked*.
 If it is *blocked*, we put it into the queue of *blocked* threads.
-Then, we set the current thread status to *running* and perform a context switch.
+Then, we set the current thread's status to *running* and perform a context switch.

 ```c
 static int find_tcb_by_tid(void *data, void *arg)